Eskimoodigital/terraform-aviatrix-aws-spoke-ec2/README.md

 # Modified to add EC2 instance: terraform-aviatrix-aws-spoke

+### Disclaimer
+This module was created by Aviatrix.
+I have merely modified it to add 2 x EC2 instances.
+The below readme is from the original module which can be found here: https://github.com/terraform-aviatrix-modules/terraform-aviatrix-aws-spoke

 ### Description
 This module deploys a very simple spoke VPC, with a public and a private subnet in each availability zone.
 Spoke gateways are created in the public subnets of the 2 first AZ's.